holoviz/panel/doc/user_guide/Running_in_Webassembly.md

 ### Pyodide

 Currently the best supported mechanism for installing packages in Pyodide is `micropip`, which can be imported within the Pyodide runtime.
-Once imported simple use `micropip.install`:
+Once imported simply use `micropip.install`:

 ```python
 import micropip
 micropip.install('panel')
 ```

 To get started with Pyodide simply follow their [Getting started guide](https://pyodide.org/en/stable/usage/quickstart.html).
-Note that if you want to render Panel output you will also have to load Bokeh.js and Panel.js from CDN.
+Note that if you want to render Panel output you will also have to load [Bokeh.js](https://docs.bokeh.org/en/2.4.1/docs/first_steps/installation.html#install-bokehjs:~:text=Installing%20standalone%20BokehJS%C2%B6) and Panel.js from CDN.
 The most basic pyodide application therefore looks like this:

 ```html
 <!DOCTYPE html>